rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 ## Rsync version and path

+It is adviced to install rsync as part of Homebrew.
+RsyncUI discover what type of Mac you are on.
+The path for Homebrew on the Intel based Mac is: `/usr/local/bin` and on the Apple Silicon: `/opt/homebrew/bin`.

  - Rsync version 3.x to `on` - set optional path if **NOT** in /usr/local/bin
    	- any version of rsync should work, but only version 2.6.9, 3.1.3 and 3.2.x are tested and verified
     - [utilizing the snapshot feature](/post/snapshots/) require either version 3.1.3 or 3.2.x of rsync
 - path for rsync:
-    - if other version of rsync is installed in other path than /usr/local/bin it must be set here
+    - if other version of rsync is installed in other path than above it must be set here
 - path for restore:
     - preset temporary path for restoring single files and catalogs
     - preset temporary path for a full restore